To effectively manage the resources within the sanctuary, scientists must understand the natural and cultural resources and the threats they face.

 Characterizing the Sanctuary Soundscape

 CBNMS deployed a Noise Reference Station (NRS) acoustic buoy in the sanctuary in 2015 to record the underwater ambient soundscape.
 The project is a partnership between CBNMS and NOAA’s Pacific Marine Environmental Lab (PMEL) and adds a node to NOAA’s Noise Recording Stations (NRS) network.
 This buoy is the 11th NRS buoy deployed by PMEL and the fourth one in a national marine sanctuary.
 The data will allow CBNMS to characterize the local soundscape, understand how ambient sound varies over time in CBNMS, and analyze how it compares to other reference sites.
 CBNMS is a feeding ground for endangered whales and this area is overlapped by shipping lanes heavily trafficked by large commercial vessels.
 Characterizing the ambient soundscape, including biological and anthropogenic noise, is a first step towards understanding the impact that sound has on sanctuary resources.
 The instruments will record underwater sound for 2 years before the buoy is recovered and the data are analyzed.
 Funding was provided by the International Fund for Animal Welfare, PMEL, and CBNMS.
-A Santa Rosa Press Democrat news team accompanied the scientists for the deployment and published a story available here.
+Check out this short video highlighting this project here.

 Climate Change Impacts ReportAs the result of a partnership with joint climate change working group of the Gulf of the Farallones and Cordell Bank national marine sanctuaries' advisory councils, and with approval of the advisory councils, a comprehensive scoping document was completed.
 It offers the best available knowledge on observed and predicted physical and biological impacts from climate change in north-central California coastal waters (Point Arena to Año Nuevo), which includes Cordell Bank and Gulf of the (now "Greater") Farallones National Marine Sanctuaries.
 Over 25 subject area experts from various institutions contributed to the report.
 The impacts report will provide a foundation to guide development and prioritization of research and monitoring activities that will ultimately inform future policy actions.
 The climate change impacts report is the precursor and companion to the climate change action plans that will be developed for each sanctuary.
 These plans will identify priority management actions that will be taken over the next 10 years to address the impacts of climate change specific to the sanctuary site, its communities, and the region.